List of Supergirl characters: Andrea Rojas / Acrata

 Following the Crisis where Earth-Prime is formed, Andrea is talking about Obsidian Tech's lenses when Gamemnae appears in her Gemma Cooper alias.
 Andrea shows her the lenses as she makes some suggestions about them.
 During a test on Obsidian Platinum, it failed when Andrea found it simulating an allergy to lobster.
-Gemma later visits her and advises her to have Obsidian Tech collaborate with LuthorCorp to get passed the errors.
+Gemma later visits her and advises her to have Obsidian Tech collaborate with LuthorCorp to get past the errors.
 Andrea never became an assassin for Leviathan on Earth-Prime, though she still has the Acrata medallion which was seen after Supergirl thwarted Amy Sapphire's revenge on her for firing her virtual reality-addicted husband.
 When Alex got trapped in virtual reality, Andrea had to walk Kelly through getting Alex out.
 Afterwards, Andrea spoke to her employee Eve Teschmacher into looking into the bug patches.
 When Kelly and William visited Andrea about Eve, Andrea states that Eve had a clean slate.
 She also informs Kelly that if she approaches her without evidence of Obsidian's tampering, she will fire her.
 When Supergirl enters the Unity Festival, Lex advises Gemma to send one of their assassins to attack Supergirl's physical body.
 Gemma goes to Andrea and reveals that she is part of Leviathan and was the one who rescued her from the cave.
 She has an assignment for Andrea in exchange that nothing bad happens to Obsidian Tech and her father.
 Becoming Acrata, she tracks down Supergirl's body and prepares to use the Kryptonite on her.
 Acrata is talked down by Lena.

 In season six, Kelly finds a saddened Andrea who states that her father has blamed her for what happened during the Unity Festival.
 Becoming Acrata, Andrea secretly visits Bernardo's home and buys her share of CatCo from him.
 Andrea announces this to the CatCo staff while also mentioning the news of Lex Luthor's arrest.
-When she as Acrata obtained Lex's journal about his love for Nyxlygsptlnz, she published it in William's name, which led to him getting shot and killed by Lex in revenge.
+When she as Acrata obtained Lex's journal about his love for Nyxlygsptlnz, she published it in William's name, which led to him being fatally shot by Lex in revenge.
 After speaking with Lena on if she was a monster, Acrata later assists the Super Friends in fighting Lex and Nyxlygsptlnz.
 Afterwards, Andrea establishes a journalism award and a foundation named after William.
 Cat Grant later bought back CatCo from her.